jbaenaugr/moodle-enrol_idlist2/readme.txt

 1.- The list of unauthorized users, that is, the enrolled users who are not in the authorized users according to current configuration.
 This could happen when users are enrolled using other methods.
 2.- The list of authorized values.
 These are all the values extracted from the list of authorized users, logically, using the regular expression.
 This list is usefull to test if the regular expression is working as desired.

-Acknowledgements:
-Special thanks to Antonio Garrido (University of Granada), who has contributed in many ways.

 *****************
 SPANISH / ESPAÑOL
 *****************